**Results may vary from person to person**

 How long does a face lift last?

 A common question around face lifts is “how long do they last?”
-The answer often surprises people.
-The effect of a face lift is permanent but does not stop ongoing aging.
 The best way to understand the long-term impact of a face lift is to think of a face where only one side has been lifted; the treated side will always look better.

-Natural aging may bring your face back to where you started after 8-12 years depending on your personal aging.
+Natural aging may bring your face back to where you started after 8-12 years depending on your personal aging and lifestyle factors.

 Who is a good candidate for a face lift?